Kee2u/Stock-Analysis/README.md

 ## Overview of Project
 Steve is a recent finance graduate whose parents have invested in DAQO New Energy Corporation stocks.
 The goal of this project was to measure the stocks performance as well as to look into other clean energy stocks to diversify their portfolio.

-I analyzed the stocks based on their past perfomance during 2017 and 2018.
+I analyzed the stocks based on their past performance during 2017 and 2018.
 These were the metrics I used to measure performance:
   - How actively were they traded in the past?
   - What were their yearly returns? (percentage change in price over 1 year.)